Running a Wedding Rehearsal

 If rings are on the Ring bearer’s pillow, the Best Man will remove them and give them to the Officiant one at a time with the Bride’s ring first; or deliver both at the same time, at the option of the Officiant.

 You will have worked out with the Officiant what you are to say during the wedding ceremony.
-Hopefully the Officiant will review this with you before the wedding starts.
+The Officiant will review this with you at the rehearsal.
 At the point of the Vows, you may simply respond to a question, or you may have decided to do a “repeat-after-me” statement with prompts from the Officiant.

-After the exchange of rings, Bride and Groom then face each other for the kiss.
-The Bride then gets her flowers back from her Maid/Matron of Honor, and you both turn to face the guests.
-Before the Recessional music starts, however, the Officiant may formally present to the two of you to your guests if you have arranged for him or her to do this.
-Then the recessional music begins.
+After the prouncement of the couple the Bride then gets her flowers back QUICKLY from her Maid/Matron of Honor, and you both turn to face the guests.
+Before the Recessional music starts, the Officiant will formally present to the two of you to your guests.
+Once the recessional music begins the couple dances down the isle to the tune of the music…having fun along the way…after they have cleared the guest chairs…the rest of the bridal partie has fun doing the same thing.
+Guys and girls together, then immediate family, Officiant and the rest of the guest.

 Step Six — Practice Recessional again